ray-project/ray/python/ray/util/sgd/v2/migration/sgd-migration-guide.md

 There are 2 primary API differences between Ray SGD v1 and v2.

 1. There is a single `Trainer` interface for all backends (torch, tensorflow, horovod), and the backend is simply specified via an argument: `Trainer(backend="torch")`, `Trainer(backend="horovod")`, etc. Any features that we add to Ray SGD will be supported for all backends, and there won't be any API divergence like there was with a separate `TorchTrainer` and `TFTrainer`.
-2. The `TrainingOperator` and creator functions are replaced by a generic user-defined training function.
+2. The `TrainingOperator` and creator functions are replaced by a more natural user-defined training function.
 You no longer have to make your training logic fit into a restrictive interface.
 In Ray SGD v2, you simply have to provide a training function that describes the full logic for your training execution and this will be distributed by Ray SGD.
 ```python
 # Torch Example
 def train_func_distributed():